threefoldtech/0-initramfs/README.md

-# 0-Initramfs
+# ZOS Initramfs

 Build tooling that assembles the initial RAM filesystem and bootable kernel image used to bring up Zero-OS nodes before the root filesystem is available.

 ## What this is

-0-Initramfs contains scripts and configuration to compile the Zero-OS kernel and build the initramfs image.
+ZOS Initramfs contains scripts and configuration to compile the Zero-OS kernel and build the initramfs image.
 It downloads, verifies, extracts, and compiles third-party software into a compressed initial RAM filesystem, then bundles it into an EFI-bootable kernel image.

 This component is essential for the early boot stage of nodes: it provides the minimal user-space environment needed to initialize hardware, set up networking, and transition to the full operating system.